Kyle9021/pcee_iac_scan_tool_rev_3/README.md

 I wrote this tool with a few goals in mind:

-* Tool should be easy to use with robust debugging.
+* Tool shouldn't be noisy!
 * It needs to be able to handle directories and files.
 I found out with my first script that it would fail on individual tf files but if I zipped them up into an archive then it would be successful.
 Knowing this, I wrote part of the code to zip the directory if a directory was specified.
 * I needed to be able to have a presales engineer have enough flags to showcase the tags and the CI Integrations without having to set up specific CI workflows.
 * I also needed it to be more secure so it could be used with multiple customers.
 (You don't need to assign the variables in the script)